MBBS vs BDS - Which is better Career Option BDS or MBBS

 1. Is it necessary to clear NEET for both MBBS and BDS?

-Yes, only NEET qualified candidates will be considered for admission to the BDS course and MBBS course.
-Please note that the qualifying percentile and marks will be different for different categories.
+Yes, only NEET qualified candidates is considered for admission to the BDS course and MBBS course.
+Please note that the qualifying percentile and marks are different for different categories.

 2. How many marks are required in NEET for MBBS and BDS admission?